 In this post, let’s learn all you need to know about dried beans, including their shelf life, how to properly store them, and a quick way to turn them into a delicious meal.

 Simply speaking, dried beans are beans that have gone through a drying process to remove most of their moisture, thus lengthening their shelf life.
-Some of the popular dried beans in the market are black beans, pinto beans, navy beans, and kidney beans.
+Some of the popular bean varieties that come in dried form are black beans, pinto beans, navy beans, and kidney beans.

 Beans bring about many health benefits.
 They are a rich source of protein, fiber, and many micronutrients.
 In addition, beans are low in fat, contain no cholesterol, and have been proved to reduce the risk of chronic diseases, help with weight loss, and increase gut health.
 (1)